zhaopinglu/qinghe/readme.md

 * Supports exporting data in parallel instances.
 Should be useful for exporting specific tables in parallel.
 * Replace single quote in comment with 2 single quote.
 220829.
 * fix the typo vc_to_text_threadhold
+* Exporting summary log seems not correct: Exported tables: 0

 # Change Logs:
+* 0.9.10 - Fixes:
-* 0.9.10 - Fixed a data type bug: oracle number to mysql int rule: data_type = 'NUMBER' and data_scale = 0 and data_precision < 11
+  * Fixed a data type bug: oracle number to mysql int rule: data_type = 'NUMBER' and data_scale = 0 and data_precision < 11
+  * Fixed a bug: The data type of snap_scn variable was u32 which could cause overflow since the oracle scn is a u64 value.
 * 0.9.9 - Improve: Add data export summary in the end of output.
 * 0.9.8 - Fixed a timestamp bug: Since v0.9.5, some timestamp columns are mistakenly converted to datetime.
 This fix will keep the timestamp as it is.
 * 0.9.7 - Fixed a serious bug: Exporting partitioned table could miss some data.